Neural Network Verification with Branch-and-Bound for General Nonlinearities: Experiments

 \paragraph{Models and Data.} We focus on verifying NNs with nonlinearities beyond ReLU, and we experiment on models with various nonlinearities as shown in \Cref{tab:models}.
 We mainly consider the commonly used $\ell_\infty$ robustness verification specification on image classification.
+We use the term \emph{instance} to refer to a data example along with the corresponding verification specification.
 We adopt some MNIST~\citep{mnist} models with Sigmoid and Tanh activation functions from previous works~\citep{singh2019beyond,singh2019abstract,muller2022prima}, along with their data instances.
-Besides, we train many new models with various nonlinearities on CIFAR-10~\citep{cifar} by PGD adversarial training~\citep{madry2017towards}, using an $\ell_\infty$ perturbation with $\eps=1/255$ in both training and verification.
-For these CIFAR-10 models, we first run vanilla CROWN~\citep{zhang2019towards,xu2020automatic}, i.e., CROWN without optimized linear relaxation~\citep{xu2020fast,lyu2019fastened} or BaB~\citep{xu2020fast,wang2021beta}, to remove instances which are too easy where vanilla CROWN already succeeds.
+Besides, to test our method on more models with various nonlinearities using a consistent training setting for all the models, we train many new models with various nonlinearities on CIFAR-10~\citep{cifar} by PGD adversarial training~\citep{madry2017towards}, using an $\ell_\infty$ perturbation with $\eps=1/255$ in both training and verification.
+The models we train on CIFAR-10 include models with Sigmoid, Tanh, Sine, and GeLU activation functions, respectively, as well as LSTM~\citep{hochreiter1997long} and ViT~\citep{dosovitskiy2020image}.
+We adopt PGD adversarial training, because NNs trained without robust training are known to be highly vulnerable to tiny adversarial perturbations~\citep{szegedy2013intriguing,goodfellow2014explaining} and formal verification is not possible unless $\eps$ is much smaller.
+For these CIFAR-10 models, we first run vanilla CROWN~\citep{zhang2019towards,xu2020automatic} (linear bound propagation without optimized linear relaxation~\citep{xu2020fast,lyu2019fastened} or BaB~\citep{xu2020fast,wang2021beta}), to remove instances which are too easy where vanilla CROWN already succeeds.
 We also remove instances where PGD attack succeeds, as such instances are impossible to verify.
 We only retain the first 100 instances if there are more instances left.
 We set a timeout of 300 seconds for our BaB in all these experiments.
-In addition, we adopt an NN verification benchmark for verifying properties in the Machine Learning for AC Optimal Power Flow (ML4ACOPF) problem~\citep{guha2019machine}\footnote{Repository for the ML4ACOPF benchmark: \url{https://github.com/AI4OPT/ml4acopf_benchmark}.} which is beyond robustness verification.
-For completeness, we also show results on a ReLU network in \Cref{ap:relu}.
-Additional details are in \Cref{ap:exp_details}.
+In addition, we adopt an NN verification benchmark for verifying properties in the Machine Learning for AC Optimal Power Flow (ML4ACOPF) problem~\citep{guha2019machine}\footnote{Benchmark: \url{https://github.com/AI4OPT/ml4acopf_benchmark}.} which is beyond robustness verification.
+In the Appendix, we have results on additional models: a ResNet model~\citep{he2016deep} in \Cref{ap:resnet}; models with larger $\eps=2/255$ and $\eps=8/255$ in \Cref{ap:large_eps}; and a ReLU model in \Cref{ap:relu}, included for completeness.